Skip to main content

 Point your tool at npx @skills-hub-ai/mcp as a stdio MCP server.
 The server scans both ~/.claude/skills/ and ~/.cursor/skills/ and serves each installed skill as an MCP prompt.

-4. Browse and search
+4Browse and search

-The skill catalog has hundreds of skills from Anthropic, Microsoft, Google, Cloudflare, and the developer community.
+The skill catalog has thousands of skills from Anthropic, Microsoft, Google, Cloudflare, and the developer community.
 Search by keyword, natural language, or filter by company, category, and platform.
 Every skill shows quality scores, install counts, and community ratings.

 Or search from your terminal: